Hsgngr/90POE_airbnb_prediction/README.md

 </p>

 ## Future Work

+#### Other Datasources
+The data has link in it.
+Most of the links are broken but some of them can be use for data scraping and get other type of data such as images of places.

+#### Model
+Instead of Xgboost, a neural network can be used to predict the data.
+We can also create features from text data

+#### Text
-I didnt use text columns as much as I want due to the time limit.
-I would like to investigate more and extract insights from the summary,space,description and even host information columns.
+I would like to explore the text columns and extract more insights especially summary,space and description columns.

 Another thing I would like to add is extracting property_size from the text data with Question - Answering Transformers models.
 I tried one of the huge bert-model which was tuned for Q&A however it didn't give results better than my regex solution.